Columbus Attractions for Kids

 701 Front Avenue Columbus, GA 31901

-Features interactive displays, NASA exhibits and replicas of an Apollo Capsule and Space Shuttle, Omnisphere Theater, Planetarium, and Mead Observatory.
+Features interactive displays, NASA exhibits and replicas of an Apollo Capsule and Space Shuttle, Planetarium, and Mead Observatory.
+There is an admission fee to experience hands-on exhibits, shows in the Omnisphere Theatre and Challenger Learning Center missions.

 1251 Wynnton Road Columbus, Georgia 31906

 Experience American art and the history of the region at the Columbus Museuam, the largest art and history museum in Georgia and one of the largest museums in the Southeast.
-The museum features changing art and history exhibitions, almost 300 years of American fine and decorative art, the history of the Chattahoochee Valley, and Transformations (a hands-on gallery for kids).
+The museum features changing art and history exhibitions, almost 300 years of American fine and decorative art, the history of the Chattahoochee Valley.
+Don’t miss Transformations, the museum’s interactive gallery where children can create their own masterpieces.

 3535 South Lumpkin Road Columbus, GA 31901